LizMackle/Workday_Scheduler/READme.md

 ## Expected Behaviour
 1. Users given a live time and todays date
 2. Important tasks/events can be entered into their daily planner
+3. Time is color coded based on present, past or future
-3. When the save button is clicked, the event is saved in local storage
+4. When the save button is clicked, the event is saved in local storage
-4. When the user comes back to the planner later in the day or refreshes the page, the event is still visible.
+5. When the user comes back to the planner later in the day or refreshes the page, the event is still visible.

 ## Git Hub Respository
 https://github.com/LizMackle/Workday_Scheduler